Skip to main content Skip to main navigation

 We are committed to helping to reduce the human impact of financial crime, protect children, create safer communities, and contribute to long-term change within Westpac Group, across business and in society.

-The Safer Children, Safer Communities work program involves a series of actions and investments that we intend to deliver in Australia and across the APAC over a three year period (2020 – 2023) to make a meaningful impact on child safety and protection.
+The Safer Children, Safer Communities work program involves a series of actions and investments that we intend to deliver in Australia and across the APAC to make a meaningful impact on child safety and protection.
 The program emerged from the third pillar of Westpac’s Response Plan to the AUSTRAC November 2019 Statement of Claim.
+The Program has now allocated all funding as per our commitments in the Response Plan.
+Going forward we aim to collaborate with partners on their programs, provide non-financial support as needed and remain active members of established forums and industry groups.

 Safer Children, Safer Communities work program (PDF 123KB)